Law of Equal Effort: Do Big Things Without Burning Out

 What about building a relationship?
 Watch any movie with a hint of romance, and it’s easy to be convinced that, when something strains the relationship, it’s time to step up and use all your energy to get things back on track.

 It’s hard to make progress in a relationship when times are hard.
 Trust is low, feelings are hurt, you go into protection mode.
-The more effort you put in here, the worse it could get.
-But if you carefully nurture things back to a good place, you can make tremendous progress during the happier times.
-You have the energy to pour into it and it’s easy because everyone wants it to be easy.
-And, with more progress, comes fewer hard times.
+The more you push here, the worse it gets.

 When the Law of Equal Effort Doesn’t Work

-- Existential risk: When you’re on the brink of collapse, LoEE doesn’t work.
-This could be a major crisis at your company or your husband/wife/business partner is heading out the door right now.
-When you’re in that place, you have to suck it up and fight and deal with the consequences of that later.
+- Existential risk: When you’re on the brink of collapse, it doesn’t work.
+This could be a major crisis at work or your husband/wife/business partner is heading out the door right now.
+When you’re in that spot, suck it up and fight.
+Deal with the consequences of the burnout later.

 - Severe burnout: If you’ve given it your best effort and you’re still exhausted and ready to give up before the end, it’s time to take a break.
 No, you won’t stay on pace, but you may at least finish.
 Trying to fight through an all-encompassing burnout doesn’t usually work.

-- The end is in sight: LoEE goes out the window once the end is in sight.
+- The end is in sight: Equal effort goes out the window once the end is in sight.
 When you can see the finish line, you don’t need to leave anything in the tank for later.
-Turn it up and let your adrenaline carry you to the end even faster.
+Turn it up and let your adrenaline carry you to the end.
 You’ll collapse in exhaustion at the end, but who cares?

 Final Thoughts on the Law of Equal Effort